Rajlakshmi O Srikanta

 Rajlakshmi O Srikanta is a 1958 Bengali drama film directed by Haridas Bhattacharya and produced by Kanan Devi based on the iconic and famous novel Srikanta of the legendary Sarat Chandra Chattopadhyay.
 This film was released in 1958 under the banner of Srimati Pictures.
-The film starring Uttam Kumar Suchitra Sen, Anil Chatterjee, Tulsi Chakraborty.
+The film stars Uttam Kumar Suchitra Sen, Anil Chatterjee, and Tulsi Chakraborty.
 Music direction of the film was done by Jnan Prakash Ghosh.

 Plot

-Srikanta goes to his friend Mahendra Rao's celebration where he meets Piyaribai.
-Although he can not recognizes her but Piyari knows him well as Srikanta was her childhood love.
-Piyari reveals the past fact how she become so from Rajlakshmi.
-She was forced by the wicked society, poverty and misfortune she had to take this unholy profession.
+Srikanta goes to his friend Mahendra Rao's celebration where he meets Piyari Bai.
+Although he doesn't recognize her, Piyari knows him well as Srikanta was her childhood love.
+Piyari Bai reveals the past regarding how she was compelled by the wicked society, coupled with poverty and misfortune, due to which she had to take up this unholy profession.